scandipwa/create-scandipwa-app/README.md

 `yarn create` is available in Yarn 0.25+

 > **Note**: To create an application independent from [Magento 2](https://magento.com/), add `--template blank` option to creation command.

+## Contributing

+We'd love to have your helping hand on `create-scandipwa-app`!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on what we're looking for and how to get started.

+## License

+Create React App is open source software licensed as [OSL-3](./LICENSE).